chung-leong/zigar/README.md

 Version 0.14.3 has the same feature set as 0.15.2 and works with Zig 0.14.x.

+For those on the absolutely bleeding edge, a development version of this toolkit is available that works with master.
+Append the package name with the tag `@dev` to install it.
+At any given time it might be broken due to changes to the language itself.
+Please file a bug report when you encounter a problem.

 ## Technical support

 If you have questions concerning this project, please post them at this project's